Simonlee711/AI-Health-Lit-Review/README.md

-# AI-Health-Lit-Review
+# A Review of AI in Healthcare in the Era of Foundation Models
-Ai in Healthcare Lit Review
+---

 ## Table of Contents
 * [EHR Foundation Models](#section-31-transformer-based-ehr-foundation-models)